 There are so many advantages that speak for a sailing holiday in Greece.
-The unique landscape, the low cost, thousands of beautiful islands and the authentic people and culture are just a few of them.
+The unique landscape, thousands of beautiful islands and the authentic people and culture are just a few of them.
+The cost for yacht charter around the Greek archipelagoes is very competitive.
 Let us tell you a bit more about chartering in this wonderful part of the world in detail.

 What are the appealing aspects of a yacht charter vacation in Greece?

 With 13,676 km Greece has the longest coastline in the Mediterranean

 .
 It is easy to reach from all major European cities, as there are many international airports distributed throughout the islands.
 You can fly to Crete, Corfu